-5.1.18 Students may not register simultaneously for two programmes at the University, or for a programme or module at another university, concurrently with their registration at the University without prior written consent of the Executive Dean or his/her delegated authority of the relevant faculty in consultation with the Registrar and the relevant authority of the other university.

-- 5.1.19 At least 50% of all the required modules (including all exit-level modules) that a student must successfully complete for an undergraduate qualification to be awarded or conferred must be completed at the University to obtain the qualification certification. - 5.1.20 Only in exceptional cases may the Executive Dean or his/her delegated authority in consultation with the Registrar grant permission to complete an exit-level module at another higher education institution. - 5.1.22 A student may not register for more than the prescribed number of modules per academic year/semester as: - a) approved by Faculty Board and Senate; - b) reflected in Faculty rules and regulations and curriculum; - c) specified per year level.
+- 5.1.18 Students may not register simultaneously for (a) two programmes at the University, or (b) for a programme or module at another university, concurrently with their registration at the University without prior written consent of the Executive Dean of the relevant faculty, in consultation with the Registrar, and the relevant authority of the other university. - 5.1.19 At least 50% of all the required modules (including all exit-level modules) that a student must successfully complete for an undergraduate qualification to be awarded or conferred must be completed at the University to obtain the qualification certification from the University of Johannesburg. - 5.1.20 Only in exceptional cases may the Executive Dean or their delegated authority, in consultation with the Registrar, grant permission to complete an exit-level module at another higher education institution. - 5.1.22 A student may not register for more than the prescribed number of modules per academic year/semester as: - (a) approved by Faculty Board and Senate; - (b) reflected in the Faculty Rules and Regulations and curriculum; - (c) specified per year level.

-The Executive Dean of the Faculty may approve a maximum of two additional semester modules or one year-module per academic year.
+The Executive Dean or their delegated authority of the faculty may approve the equivalent of two additional semester modules or one-year module per academic year.